MoonPoet/xaprb-src/content/blog/2006/five-great-perl-programming-techniques-to-make-your-life-fun-again.md

 # Result: PERL PHP PYTHON
 ```

 I just shoved the list in the right side, and it travelled right to left until finally it popped out on the left side and got assigned into `@uc_lamps`.
 You can do a lot more with `map`, though.
 In fact, it's pretty much infinitely powerful when it comes to transforming lists.
 It's really just a glorified loop, but if you think of it as a transformation from input to output, you can really make some elegant code with it.
-Here's another example -- make a key-value hash out of a delimited string:
+Here's another example---make a key-value hash out of a delimited string:

 ```
 my $input = "a:1,b:2,d:3";